begedin/ember-gdriveTodoMVC/README.md

 ## Step 4 - Modify your app's configuration and add ember-gdrive settings

-The way ember-gdrive currently works requires your locationType to be set to 'hash', so change the appropriate property from 'auto' to 'hash'.
+The way ember-gdrive currently works requires your `locationType` to be set to `'hash'`, so change the appropriate property from `'auto'` to `'hash'`.

 `ember-gdrive` requires the following object to be added to the EmberCLI configuration's `ENV.APP` object:
 ```